Have You Been Accused of a Gun Crime?

 Criminal laws related to firearms clarify what constitutes a gun crime and what the consequences are for breaking these laws.

 In Virginia, shooting a gun in a public space or inside a building is a crime.
 If even one occupant is inside the building and you place them in danger by discharging your weapon, you become guilty of a felony.
+If you find yourself in such a situation, consulting a Richmond felony lawyer can be crucial to understand your rights and legal options.

 The details of the event can affect the severity of the charges and related punishment.